Icenium/icenium-cli/ABIGNORE.md

 * Each rule must start on a new line.
 * Empty lines are ignored.
 * By default, all rules are exclude rules.
-* Starting with {{site.ab}} 2.6, newly created projects contain a default `.abignore` file.
+* Starting with AppBuilder 2.6, newly created projects contain a default `.abignore` file.
 This file excludes the following files and subdirectories from your application package.
    * All `Thumbs.db` files: Thumbnails cache files managed by Windows.
    * All `.DS_Store` files: Hidden OS X system files.
    * All `__MACOSX` directories and their contents: Hidden OS X system directories.
    * `bin`: A subdirectory in projects created with Visual Studio.
 It contains your latest built application packages.
    * `obj`: A subdirectory in projects created with Visual Studio.
-It contains the archived project files that {{site.ab}} sends to the build server.
+It contains the archived project files that AppBuilder sends to the build server.
    * `.gitignore`: A file that Git uses to deremine which files and directories to ignore when you are making a commit.
    * `.git`: A subdirectory in which Git stores your version control history and other relevant version control data.
    * `.abignore`: This file contains exclude and include rules for your application package.
-   * `.ab`: The {{site.ab-cli}} creates and manages this subdirectory.
-It contains temporary working files which the {{site.ab-cli}} uses.
+   * `.ab`: The AppBuilder CLI creates and manages this subdirectory.
+It contains temporary working files which the AppBuilder CLI uses.
-* For projects created with {{site.ab}} 2.5.2 or earlier, you need to manually create `.abignore`.
-For such projects, by default, the {{site.ab-cli}} excludes the following files and subdirectories.
+* For projects created with AppBuilder 2.5.2 or earlier, you need to manually create `.abignore`.
+For such projects, by default, the AppBuilder CLI excludes the following files and subdirectories.
 You do not need to manually list these files in your `.abignore` file.
-   * `.ab:` The {{site.ab-cli}} creates and manages this subdirectory.
-It contains temporary working files which the {{site.ab-cli}} uses.
+   * `.ab:` The AppBuilder CLI creates and manages this subdirectory.
+It contains temporary working files which the AppBuilder CLI uses.
    * `.abignore:` This file contains exclude and include rules for your application package.
-   * `IPA, APK, and XAP:` The application packages for iOS, Android, and {{site.wp8}}, respectively.
+   * `IPA, APK, and XAP:` The application packages for iOS, Android, and Windows Phone 8, respectively.
 * To introduce a comment, place a hash (`#`) before the text.<br/>For example:

    ```